yadnyeshthakare/retail-sales-analysis-sql/README.md

 ## Summary

 This project demonstrates a practical workflow for analyzing retail transaction data using SQL and validating dataset quality using Python-based automated profiling.
-It reflects real-world tasks commonly performed in entry-level data analyst and reporting roles, including data cleaning, trend analysis, customer segmentation, and business metric evaluation.
+It reflects real-world tasks commonly performed in data analyst and reporting roles, including data cleaning, trend analysis, customer segmentation, and business metric evaluation.